 📌 Pro Tip: Tell the ER staff that your injuries are due to a car accident so they properly document your case and bill the correct insurance.
 In most personal injury cases they will file a lien.

-1. Accident Injury Clinics (Chiropractors, Orthopedic & Physical Therapy Centers)
+1. Accident Injury Clinics (Chiropractors, Orthopedic Doctors, and Physical Therapy Centers)

-🔹 Best for: Soft tissue injuries, whiplash, back pain, and long-term injury treatment.
+Soft tissue injuries, whiplash, joint stiffness, neck or back pain, and rehabilitation following trauma.

-📌 Pro Tip: Many family doctors do not accept auto accident cases due to third-party billing complexities.
-Always ask in advance if the doctor accepts PIP or Med Pay.
+📌 Pro Tip: Many family doctors do not accept auto accident cases because of third-party billing.
+Always confirm that the clinic accepts PIP, Med Pay, or liens before scheduling.

 2. Urgent Care Centers